jman11111/DS_REST_Topics/REST.md

     return "Hello World!"
 ```

+On the subject of routes and routing, builing routes in an organized way is important as well, for instance if you have a login page, youll want the route to be something like "mywebsite/login" with "/login" being the route.
+Here are some tips for building a good URL:

+- Make it human readable, use words that people will understand and that make sense to you.
+- Make the routes distinct, this will reduce confusion as to what page is where.
+- Plan it our before hand, this is good advice for many things, but especially here where a website can have many pages.
+- Dont use too many dynamic URLs, such as a code for a specific users info when it is not necessary, these can be mandatory, but when they are not try to avoid it.
+- Use underscores and in general keep routes short, the longer the routes get the harder they are to read, and use underscores to separate words.

 ## REST Style
 In order for a web service to be considered RESTful, it must follow 6 constraints: